FML, every email I send goes to the Gmail promotions tab

 There are some legit benefits to Gmail’s tabs.
 For one, ReturnPath found that these tabs actually improved deliverability (messages making it to the inbox vs the spam/junk/bulk folder), increased open rates, and reduced the number of spam complaints.

-It’s also important to remember that not all of your Gmail recipients are using tabs.
-About 35% of them have this feature disabled (myself included).
-So the Promotions problem may not be quite as widespread as you think it is.
+It’s also important to remember that not all of your Gmail users are using tabs.
+About 35% of them have this feature disabled.
+So, the Gmail Promotions problem may not be quite as widespread as you think it is.

 We know Gmail categorizes messages based on an algorithm, and we know that the tabs aren’t all that bad for senders.
 But if you’re like every human ever, you’re probably thinking, “how can I beat the system?”

-Even though we feel like total losers for saying this, gaming the system isn’t a great idea.
-The more you make your marketing messages look like personal messages, the more likely you are to get complaints about them.
-Basically –
+Even though it may sound tempting, gaming the system isn’t a great idea.
+The more you make your email content and marketing emails look like personal messages, the more likely you are to get complaints about them and, eventually, be consigned to the spam folder.

 But we do recommend improving your chances of getting your emails into the Primary tab.
-And your best shot is by sending to users who want your messages (double opt-in for the win!) and sending high-quality content that’s related to what they signed up for.
+And your best shot is by sending to users who want your marketing campaigns (double opt-in for the win!) and sending high-quality email content that’s related to what they signed up for.

-If people are super excited to read your email, they just might move your messages from Promotions to Primary.
+If people are super excited to read your email, they just might move your email messages from Promotions to Primary.
 You can even come right out and ask them to move you to Primary.
-I remember quite a few companies doing this back when the tabs feature first came out.
 Here are some instructions from Google you can share with your engaged Gmail subscribers to help them move messages to the Primary tab.

 So that’s it.
-Your subscribers ultimately have final say over which tab your message goes to.
+Your subscribers ultimately have final say over which tab your email messages go to.
 And that’s okay because the Promotions tab isn’t so bad after all.

 Now, if you’re not ending up in the inbox at all, that’s something that needs to be addressed.
 Our managed service provides a dedicated account manager who proactively monitors your account for delivery issues, IP reputation management, throttling, blacklists, etc. And they’ll work hand-in-hand with you to game plan the best sending solution for your use case.
 Learn more about it and talk to one of our email experts here.